barumau/pandunia/english/109_jumla_bina.md

 **yam ba!**
 – Eat!

+**fi**
+indicates disdainment, disrespect or contempt.
+It translates as *bah*, *fie*.

+**tu fete ye, fi.**
+– You did it, bah.
+**fi! piza! mi no vole.**
+– Bah!
+Pizza!
+I don't want (it).

 **he**
-asks a yes-or-no question.
+asks a direct *yes or no* question.
 It translates as *eh?* or *huh?*.

 **tu ame kafe, he?**
 – You love coffee, huh?

+**me**
+indicates indifference, boredom or lack of excitement.

+**me. ye no nove.**
+– Meh.
+It's not new.

 **ne**
-asks for confirmation to what was said just before.
+asks for the listener's point of view on the matter, usually their agreement.
+It is different from **he** in that it's not directly asking a question but it only seeks confirmation.
 It roughly translates as *right?*, *isn't it?*, *isn't that so?*, etc.
 One uses it at the end of sentence if one is not completely sure about something but thinks it's probably true.

 **tu ame kafe, ne? cepe un kupe ba!**
 – You love coffee, right?
 Grab a cup!
+**ye nove, ne?**
+– It is new, isn't it?

+**na**
+is used to introduce a statement.
+It can fill a pause, particularly at the beginning of a response to a question.
+It can also introduce a statement that may be contrary to expectations.

+**tu kitabe ye, he? – na, no le.**
+– Did you write it? – Well, not yet.
+**ye bon, ne? – na, ya.**
+– It's good, isn't it? – Well, yes.

 **o**
-indicates uncertainty.

-**tu ame kafe, o...**
+indicates that the speaker is uncertain of the matter.
+It roughly translates as *or...?*.

+**ye okei a tu, o...**
-– You love coffee, or...
+– It is okay for you, or...

 **va**
-indicates excitement.
+indicates that the speaker is excited, amazed or surprised.
 It can be used on its own or at the start or end of a sentence to express how amazing or surprising something is.

 **va!**